-- OSA/SF on z/VM runs automatically unless it is shut down with the OSA/SF Shutdown command (page 174). - OSA/SF is logged on when it receives an OSA/SF command.
+- OSA/SF is logged on when it receives an OSA/SF command.
 The server remains logged on in a disconnected state awaiting further commands.
-CMS user IDs that have been set up to communicate with the OSA/SF server virtual machine ID (OSASF) can enter OSA/SF commands, or OSA/SF can be accessed through the OSA/SF GUI that makes use of windows. - If the OSA channel path is not defined as shared, only the managing OSA/SF with a read/write path to the OSA's minidisk can receive a Stop Managing command for that OSA. - If the OSA channel path is defined as shared or spanned, the OSA minidisk is secure only if you use CSE XLINK.
+CMS user IDs that have been set up to communicate with the OSA/SF server virtual machine ID (OSASF) can enter OSA/SF commands, or OSA/SF can be accessed through the OSA/SF GUI that makes use of windows. - If the OSA channel path is not defined as shared, only the managing OSA/SF with a read/write path to the OSA's minidisk can receive a Stop Managing command for that OSA. - If the OSA channel path is defined as shared, the OSA minidisk is secure only if you use CSE XLINK.
 The OSA/SF that gains control is the first OSA/SF that recognizes the OSA and receives a Start Managing command. - Before another OSA/SF can gain control, the managing OSA/SF must receive a Stop Managing command.
 If that is not possible, the OSASF user ID should be logged off.
 If the system image cannot receive that command, the CSE XLINK Reset command will release the read/write path to the OSA's minidisk.